rararamberg/catch-a-poke/README.md

 - Random background generates each new game
 - Make game more challenging to catch pokémon by increasing speed
 - Each click on play screen register a pokêball used
+- Hamburger menu with link to how to section
 - Add audio

 ## Wireframes